JorjaFox/website/_posts-old-blog/2010-02-04-csi-10x13-internal-combustion-feb-4th-discussion-post.md

     - video
 ---

 "It blows up our whole theory!"
-Sara and Nick rev it up on the race track for tonight's episode of <em>CSI</em>.
+Sara and Nick rev it up on the race track for tonight's episode of _CSI_.
 Discuss the episode here.
 Spoilers will happen and, as always, I'll update once the ep airs and we have caps etc.

 <h2>Official Release</h2>
 The case of two high school students, one dead and one missing, lead the CSIs into the underbelly of streetcar racing and a tangled web of deadly competition.